hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugin-dev/step9-flags.md

 ## Code When Status Flag True

-Next, change the previous Pod listing logic the in the `run` function code for the `for` loop such that when the status flag is true it will provide a different output:
+Next, change the previous Pod listing logic the in the `run` function code for the `for` loop such that when the status flag is true it will provide a different output.
+Replace the small `for` loop with this new `for` loop:

 ```go
   for _, item := range list.Items {